 Senior Corps helps meet the needs and challenges of America’s communities using resources provided by grants and the energy and efforts of citizens age 55 and over.
 Grants administered through Senior Corps provide funding for the following programs:

 Foster Grandparents are role models, mentors, and friends to children with exceptional needs.
 The program provides a way for volunteers age 55 and over to stay active by serving children and youth in their communities.

 RSVP is one of the largest volunteer networks in the nation for people 55 and over.
 You can use the skills and talents you’ve learned over the years, or develop new ones while serving in a variety of volunteer activities within your community.

-Senior Companions are volunteers age 55 and over who make a difference by providing assistance and friendship to adults who have difficulty with daily living tasks, such as shopping or paying bills.
-We help these adults remain independent in their homes instead of having to move to more costly institutional care.
-Senior Companions give families or professional caregivers a much needed time off from their duties, run errands, and often provide friendship for their clients.
+Senior Companions provide assistance and friendship to older adults who have difficulty with daily living tasks, such as shopping or paying bills.
+They help these adults remain independent in their homes instead of having to move to more costly institutional care.
+Senior Companions also offset the responsibilities that typically fall on family members or professional caregivers.